zevv/duc/README.md

 ### Introduction

-Duc is a small a collection of tools for inspecting and visualizing disk usage.
+Duc is a collection of tools for indexing, inspecting and visualizing disk usage.
 Duc maintains a database of accumulated sizes of directories of your file system, and allows you to query this database with some tools, or create fancy graphs showing you where your bytes are.

-Duc scales quite well, it has been tested on systems with more then 500 million files and several petabytes of storage.
+Duc is designed to scale to huge filesystems: it will index and display hundreds of millions of files on petabytes of storage without problems.

 ![duc gui](/img/example.png)
 ![duc ui](img/ui.png)